darshan72247/Inox-ticket-booking-application-/README.md

 <h2>&nbsp;🔖 Overview</h2>
 <p>This project was my high School Project for grade 12 in the field of computer Science .
     This is a fully ticket booking application made in C++ .
-    Even the movie ticket data is been stored on the computer and can be retrieved, modifed and also has a facility to be deleated.
+    Even the movie ticket data is been stored on the computer and can be retrieved, modified and also has a facility to be deleated.
 </p>
 <hr>
 <h2>&nbsp;🎬Main Screen</h2>